Manor Farm nature reserve

 Setting up home

 In late summer and early autumn, the heather on the heath comes into flower, with its blues and purples creating a visual treat.
-As autumn continues, the leaves on the trees turn warm shades of gold and orange – and once the leaves have fallen it’s the ideal time to look for woodland birds.
+As autumn continues, the leaves on the trees turn warm shades of gold and orange - and once the leaves have fallen it's the ideal time to look out for woodland birds.
 How many can you spot?

 Directions